Looking for the most comprehensive list of national parks in the movies?

 Now if you’re familiar with the film you know that most of it was filmed in the United Kingdom.
 So which part of it was filmed in America and where?

 Do you remember the dark forest of Ewing where Sir Robin rides accompanied by his favorite minstrels?
 That scene was actually filmed at Yosemite National Park in California.

 No one has described Yosemite better than the great conservationist John Muir.
 In 1912, he published The Yosemite and wrote: “But no temple made with hands can compare with Yosemite.
 Every rock in its wall seems to glow with life.”

-Yosemite is best known for its waterfalls, but you can also find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.
+Yosemite is best known for its waterfalls, but you can also find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area and so much more.

 Here’s A Little History

 As a retired history teacher, I thought I’d give a quick lesson.
-Here’s a little history: In 1849, Yosemite Valley, located in California’s Sierra Nevada Mountains, began to receive many tourists to the region.
+In 1849, Yosemite Valley, located in California’s Sierra Nevada Mountains, began to receive many tourists to the region.

 They came because of the California Gold Rush.
 As a consequence, conservationists appealed to President Abraham Lincoln to make Yosemite Valley a public trust of California.
 It became America’s third oldest national park after Yellowstone and Sequoia.

 License To Thrill | James Bond & National Parks in the Movies